 - Screen captures include a small tooltip showing your pointer’s exact coordinate location on-screen

 Let’s Take Some Screenshots!

-- Grab can be found in the Utilities folder under applications.
+- Grab is in the Utilities folder under Applications.

 - Or type /Applications/Utilities/Grab.app in Finder